Skip to main content

 About the New Zealand School Property Agency#

-The purpose of NZSPA will be to make sure that children can learn in safe, warm and dry buildings.
-It will provide improved property services, focusing on value for money and supported by clear leadership and oversight to make sure the Government’s investment in school property is well-managed.
+The purpose of NZSPA will be to make sure children can learn in safe, warm and dry buildings.
+It will provide improved property services, focusing on value for money and supported by clear leadership and oversight to make sure the Government’s investment in school property is well managed.

 Why the NZSPA is being set up#

-The Government agreed to establish the NZSPA to drive critical changes to the school property system so that it delivers effectively for students and schools.
+The Government agreed to establish the NZSPA to drive essential changes to the school property system so it delivers effectively for students and schools.

-Delivering quality school property services remains our priority.
+There are no immediate changes for schools or school boards.
+Our priority is to keep delivering quality school property services.
 Existing school property plans or projects are not affected, and our focus remains on delivering warm, safe and dry classrooms across the school property portfolio.
-There are no immediate changes for schools or school boards.

 Once it is established, the NZSPA will be responsible for planning, building, maintaining and administrating the school property portfolio.

-Decisions on education policy, network and roll growth, including which schools will receive additional teaching spaces, remain with the Ministry of Education.
+Decisions on education policy, network and roll growth, including which schools will receive additional teaching spaces, remain with us.

 Engaging with us#